angular/angular/aio/content/guide/universal.md

 ## The Example <a name="the-example"></a>

 This guide uses the _Tour of Heroes_ app as an example.
-The app files remain the same, but additional support files are created to support building and serving the AOT and Universal versions.
+The app files remain the same, but additional support files are created to support building and serving the Universal version.

-The AOT and Universal versions of the app are both compiled by the AOT compiler.
-The difference is that AOT version gets compiled into a bundle that is sent to the client, while the Universal version is compiled into a web server that serves pages that are rendered from the app.
+The Universal version of the app is compiled by the AOT (Ahead-of-Time) compiler.
+It is compiled into a web server that serves pages that are rendered from the app.
+In this example we use Webpack to perform the AOT compilation and bundling.

-To build and run the AOT version, you need to create:

- * an `index-aot.html` file
- * a main entry point, `main-aot.ts`
- * a TypeScript config file, `tsconfig-aot.json`
- * a Webpack config file, `webpack.config.aot.js`
- * a lite-server config file, `bs-config.aot.js`
+> Note that is is possible to create a Universal app that is not AOT-compiled, but this is not recommended because such an app would recompile on every request.

 To build and run the Universal version, you need to create:

  * a server-side app module, `app.server.ts`
  * a Universal app renderer, `universal-engine.ts`